VirtoCommerce/vc-docs/dev_docs/docs/Getting-Started/system-requirements.md

 <!--- ADD THIS FOR LINUX IF/WHEN IT BECOMES APPLICABLE: For Linux, the requirements are the following: ... --->

 ## Supported Databases
-The Virto platform supports MS SQL Server 2017 and above.
+The Virto platform supports:

+* MS SQL Server 2019 and higher.
+* MySql Server 5.7 and higher.
+* PostgreSQL 12 and higher.

+To learn more about configuring the platform with database providers, read the [DB Agnostic](/../Fundamentals/DB-Agnostic/overview.md) section.

 ## Supported Browsers
 The Virto platform supports the following browsers: